Upper School Clubs

 Pre-Med Club*

-Sponsor: Perla Garcia
+Faculty Sponsor: Dr. Perla Alvarega

 Quill and Scroll*

-Sponsors: Bjarne Bjorsvik and Ting Yi Van Hofwegen
+Faculty Sponsors: Bjarne Bjorsvik and Linda Benedict

 Quill and Scroll is an international high school journalism honor society that recognizes and encourages both individual and group achievements in scholastic journalism.